How your child learns

 - Think creatively and imaginatively

-We understand that play is essential for a child’s learning and development and that play belongs to children.
-Our aim is to respond to children’s interests and create learning opportunities that are relevant and engaging.
+By having high standards for learning and having practitioners that truly believe in each child and what they can achieve we respond to children’s interests and create learning opportunities and experiences that are relevant and engaging.
 We provide a balance between child-led and adult-led activities including enhancements of the areas of continuous provision focussed on developing skill set and knowledge.
 Key persons consider the needs, interests and stage of development of each child through regular observation and partnership with parents.
 If a child’s progress in any area gives cause for concern, we discuss this with their parents.
-We use a range of teaching skills to scaffold children’s learning and look for teachable moments, in other words, tapping-in to whatever has piqued a child’s interest to further extend their learning.
+We use a range of teaching skills to scaffold children’s learning and look for teachable moments.
 The indoor and outdoor learning environments are given equal priority.
-Our Curriculum Programme is adaptable and flexible to be able to meet the individual needs and development of each child.
+Our Curriculum Programme is ambitious, adaptable and flexible to be able to meet the individual needs and development of each child.

-We record children’s progress in their learning journey folders.
-Parents are encouraged to contribute to the learning journeys.
-We make termly summative assessments that give a summary of a child’s learning and development over a set period.
+We evidence progress through knowing each child, communicating with parents and recording observations on Tapestry.
+Children’s progress can be seen through their play.
+Each keyperson spends time getting to know each child and through supporting their learning and development knows a child’s journey from where they started to where they are now and what they have achieved.
+We make termly summative assessments through individual educational programmes that give a summary of intended areas for support, our implementation in setting and support parents can give at home.
 Our summative assessments are informed by ongoing observation and our knowledge of the unique child.
 Using the information that we have gathered over a period of time (not always written down), we are able to identify the difference that we have made – the impact.

 Early Years Foundation Stage (EYFS)